While printing is a necessity in today’s world, it is important to remember that it comes with costs.

 Only Print in Color When Necessary

-If your document does not require color, or it is not enhanced by the addition of color, then do not use color printing as color printing uses color ink which is more expensive than standard black ink.
+If your document does not require color or is not enhanced by the addition of color, it is advisable to avoid color printing as color ink cartridges are typically more expensive and have a lower page yield than black ink cartridges.

 Print in Draft Mode